divijg19/divijg19/README.md

 <summary><h2> 🧠 Who I Am</h2></summary>
 <br>

-I'm a **B.Tech Computer Science student developer** with a relentless drive to engineer solutions that are not only functional but also elegant and impactful.
+Backend & distributed systems engineer- with a focus on solutions that are not only functional but also elegant and impactful.

+Building realtime systems, AI platforms, and developer infrastructure using Go, Python & TypeScript, and architecting production-scale systems & execution engines.

 My journey in tech is guided by two core principles: wanting a deep understanding of **systems architecture** and the creativity for **fully integrated solutions**.

 - ⚜️ **Seeking:** Backend, Distributed Systems, AI Systems, Infrastructure, or Platform Engineering roles